-What a further delight and affirmation when Nigel Slater, Britain’s foremost food writer (also a cookbook author and television personality) on Twitter praised my work as “life enriching words…” I was, as the Brits say, “chuffed to bits.”
+What a further delight and affirmation when Nigel Slater, Britain’s foremost food writer (also a cookbook author and television personality) on Twitter praised one of my posts as “life enriching words…” I was, as the Brits say, “chuffed to bits.”

 Life moves on.
 As we spiral forward into 2017, four and a half years (more than two hundred and twenty five posts) after beginning this weekly venture, I am closing the cover on the Soul Artist Journal.
 It is time for a change, to turn my energies elsewhere—more precisely, to focus on the facet of my work that most loudly calls to me, which is the healer’s journey, and to write from the heart and soul about that.

 In the days ahead, my new site and column (I’ve never cared for the word “blog”) will go live: TendingSacred